FFZahra/FFZahra/README.md

 - 👋 Hi, I’m @FFZahra
-- 👀 I’m interested in Machine Learning, AI, DevOps
+- 👀 I’m interested in Machine Learning, AI, DevOps, and Software Development in general
-- 🌱 I’m currently learning to Spring Boot, and taking my Java skills to an advanced level
+- 🌱 I’m currently learning Spring Boot, and taking my Java skills to an advanced level
+- 🔰  In line for me to learn are, AWS, Typescript, Angular, Docker, and Golang, among others
 - 💞️ I’m looking to collaborate on Open Source applications
 - 📫 How to reach me ... you can contact me through [my website](https://fatisahid.site/myPortfolio)